ayaseCorporation/WassermannWolfMethod/PACKAGES.md

 #### BiasphericAplanatZemaxOutput.m

-BiasphericAplanatZemaxOutput package outouts a string that can be read in Zemax as a lens definition.
+BiasphericAplanatZemaxOutput package outputs a string that can be read in Zemax as a lens definition.
 But currently the package can not produce a *.zmx file because a file that is made by other app. but Zemax can not be read in Zemax.
-I don't know why.
+However, it is currently not possible to create *.zmx files because Zemax cannot read files created by other applications.

 Therefore, to read in Zemax app.,